sanyal06/aws-labs-1/SAA-Lab02.md

 Platform version: 4.14.3
 Node.js version: 12.16.2

-In the Source Code Origin section, click on Local File and upload the zip that yu downloaded from [this link] (https://github.com/ashydv/FoodOnWings/raw/master/FoodOnWings.zip).
+In the Source Code Origin section, click on Local File and upload the zip that yu downloaded from [this link](https://github.com/ashydv/FoodOnWings/raw/master/FoodOnWings.zip).

 Click on 'Configure more options'